 Creative Content Writer & former Tour Guide at HAGGiS Adventures.
 Scottish travel blogger and adventure lover.
 Kay enjoys travelling Scotland solo, and has visited 42 Scottish Islands.
 She loves to live up to stereotypes by dying her hair ginger, and regularly consuming haggis and whisky.
 A Scottish history geek and all-around chatterbox, she can literally talk for Scotland.

 Nobody likes a know-it-all.
 Unless you’re visiting a new destination, and you’re after all the local tips you can get.
 Aye, lists with the main attractions are easy to come by, but if you’re looking for inspo on less touristy places to eat, drink and explore, locals really do know best.

-Even in the heart of Edinburgh’s Old Town, there are lots of (not so) hidden gems to be discovered; some are actually in plain sight, while others require a wee wander down a dark alleyway.
+Edinburgh is full of popular tourist sights, but even in the heart of Edinburgh’s Old Town, there are lots of (not so) hidden gems to be discovered; some are actually in plain sight, while others require a wee wander down a dark alleyway.
 Not even joking.

 Our Marketing Team was let loose on the cobbled streets of the Royal Mile, for a day of playing ‘Local Tourist’.
 These were our favourite spots.
 Mainly for eating and drinking, aye.

 Lots of visitors pause at the top of Advocate’s Close to snap the Insta-worthy shot of the old-school streetlight with the Scott Monument in the background.
 Only those who venture down the stairs will stumble upon The Devil’s Advocate, however.
 Cosy, dimly-lit, and totally falls into the ‘hidden’ category.
 The whisky list is insane, and the menu of Scottish produce will have you salivating.
 Whether you intend to share it or not, go for the House Board.
 You won’t regret it!

 2) The Vennel